mondele/btt-writer-docs/docs/dNavigate.rst

 **Note**: Currently the resources are attached to the English ULB, so they are available in BTT Writer only when the English ULB is used as the source text.

 All of the Notes, Words and Questions are included in the BTT Writer program.
+They are available to use in any text project.

 The resources are found in the far right pane of the Edit-Review view.
 To access that view, click the Edit-Review icon that looks like three vertical lines.

 The Resources pane is divided into four tabs: Notes, Words, Questions, and UDB.
 The UDB tab simply contains the UDB (Unlocked Dynamic Bible) text for the chunk.